Hydrodynamics of fault gouges from constitutive modelling to the physics of friction: Terracotta friction law: performance and validation

 Figure \ref{fig:Marone1} displays the frictional behaviour during the experiments and the Terracotta friction law given the parameters in Table \ref{table:1} for the corresponding smectite and illite shale tests.
 Both the experiments and the predictions are characterised by an initially rapid increase in the friction coefficient during the loading phase, before peak friction coefficient at around $\gamma\approx 0.5\div 1$.
 Post-peak the friction coefficient gradually decays towards a plateau, whose value depends on the gouge's material, exemplified by the critical state constant, $M$, and the shear velocity.

-The Terracotta friction law shows a strong capacity in replicating the responses of both specimens, including not only the under velocity stepping during mature shearing, but the peak and pre-peak values of the friction coefficient.
-In particular, despite the very rich and variegate velocity dependence of the friction coefficient observed in the experiments, the new friction law is able to predict and distinguish between the large and limited velocity strengthening behaviour displayed by illite and smectite, respectively.
+The Terracotta friction law shows a strong capacity in replicating the responses of both specimens, including not only the under velocity stepping during mature shearing, but also the peak and pre-peak values of the friction coefficient.
+The initial elastic response is considered to be entirely due to the elasticity of the gouge material since the stiffness of the loading apparatus is much larger \citep[cf. Section 3.3 in][]{saffer2003comparison}.
+Despite the very rich and variegate velocity dependence of the friction coefficient observed in the experiments, the new friction law is able to predict and distinguish between the large and limited velocity strengthening behaviour displayed by illite and smectite, respectively.
 The ability of the new law to adequately represent both pre- and post-peak behaviours moves beyond previously proposed rate-and-state and micromechanically-inspired frictional laws, where the elasticity of the gouge is ignored.

-Note the presence of some minor differences between the experiments and the simulations in the amplitude of the jumps of the friction coefficient.
+Some discrepancies remain between the experiments and the simulations in the amplitude of the friction coefficient jumps.
 While the experiments display a predominantly symmetrical trend of the friction coefficient with respect to up- and down-steps of the slip velocity, $v$, the predictions show jumps of $\mu$ more pronounced along one direction (up-steps for illite, and down-steps for smectite).
-The reason lies on the evolution of the meso-temperature, with a quadratic decay to the steady-state value, cf. Equation (\ref{eq:Tm_dot}).
+The reason lies in the evolution of the meso-temperature, with a quadratic decay back to its steady-state value, cf. Equation (\ref{eq:Tm_dot}).
+This yields a corresponding quadratic dependence of the friction coefficient on the slip velocity, see \ref{appendix_ss}, making it difficult to accurately model the friction evolution under velocity steps of multiple orders of magnitude.
 Nevertheless, the predictions are found to be in good agreement with the experiments for the entire range of variation of the shear strain, in spite of the complex loading scenarios and the idealised boundary conditions (cf. direct shear).